thiagoa/thiagoa.github.io/_posts/2022-02-19-moving-an-existing-linux-installation-to-a-new-encrypted-drive.markdown

 ## Mounting the original partitions

-We will need to mount our old partitions in order to copy their files over.
-My old partitions were also LUKS, so I used the following
+We will need to mount our original partitions in order to copy their files over.
+Mine were encrypted with LUKS, so I used the following
 commands:

 ```sh